massoncheg/forgejo-docs/docs/user/authentication.md

 - Username attribute (optional)

   - The attribute of the user's LDAP record containing the user name.
-Given attribute value will be used for new Forgejo account user name after first successful sign-in.
-Leave empty to use login name given on sign-in form.
+Given attribute value will be used for the new Forgejo account username after the first successful sign-in.
+Leave empty to use the login name given on the sign-in form.
-  - This is useful when supplied login name is matched against multiple attributes, but only single specific attribute should be used for Forgejo account name, see "User Filter".
+  - This is useful when the supplied login name is matched against multiple attributes, but only a single specific attribute should be used for the Forgejo account name; see "User Filter".
   - Example: `uid`
   - Example for Microsoft Active Directory (AD): `sAMAccountName`